-The title of up to 15 words should not contain the name of the research's locations, countries, or cities as well as abbreviations.
+The title of up to 15 words should not contain the name of locations, countries, or cities of the research as well as abbreviations.
 Avoid complicated and technical expressions and do not use vague expressions.

-An abstract of 150 to 250 words that sketches the purpose of the study; basic procedures; main findings; its novelty; discussions and the principal conclusions, should not contain any undefined abbreviations or references.
+An abstract of 150 to 250 words that sketches the purpose of the study; basic procedures; main findings; novelty; discussions and principal conclusions, should not contain any undefined abbreviations or references.

-Describes briefly the background of the investigation with updated information and states the aim of the study.
+Describe briefly the background of the investigation with updated information, and state the aim of the study.

 2-6: Materials and Methods

 Provide sufficient details to enable the experiments to be reproduced.
 Support the techniques and methods used with references.
-Investigations on animals must comply with institutional and/or equivalent guides for the care and use of animals.
 Metric and standard international units should be used in this section and throughout the manuscript.
 Specify the computer software used for statistical analysis and define statistical terms, abbreviations, and symbols applied.

 Present the results and their significance clearly.
 Graphs and tables should be self-explanatory.
 Do not repeat in figures or in the text the data presented in tables.
 Tables and figures should be numbered in the order of their mention in the text.

-This section should highlight the major, firm findings and state the added value of the main finding, without literature references.
+This section should highlight the major, firm discoveries and state the added value of the main finding, without literature references.